Communications, Signal Processing and Networks

 This project is developing technologies applicable to both human space-flight and robotic scout missions to outer planets and asteroids.
 At its center is a vision for wireless bio-sensors operating within future extra-vehicular activity (EVA) suits.
-By designing sensor systems based on physiological studies taking place in K-State's Kinesiology Department, we are developing the ability to adapt sensor selections to varied missions.
+By designing sensor systems based on physiological studies taking place in K-State's kinesiology department, we are developing the ability to adapt sensor selections to varied missions.
 Developing a low-power wireless sensor network operating within an EVA suit represents a second major goal.
 This requires analysis of radio transmissions within a space-suit environment, taking into account radio-wave absorption levels in tissue and reflection from the aluminized Mylar protective material employed in the outer garment layers.
-A final echnical thrust is to develop suitable software and hardware solutions.
-To address the need for low-power radios in these applications, we are leveraging and maturing the K-State/JPL Mars Micro-Transceiver research conducted in previous years (http://ece2.ece.ksu.edu/research/mars/).
-This radio will be adapted for use in the sensor network development efforts, and through a joint venture with Kansas industry matured to support infusion into a wide range of future robotic precursor scout missions.
-Outreach activities based on the space-suit theme are also being developed to inspire a new generation of students to pursue science, technology, engineering, and mathematics (STEM) in their college education and future careers.
+A final technical thrust is to develop suitable software and hardware solutions.
+To address the need for low-power radios in these applications, we are leveraging and maturing the K-State/JPL Mars Micro-Transceiver research conducted in previous years.
+This radio will be adapted for use in the sensor network development efforts and through a joint venture with Kansas industry matured to support infusion into a wide range of future robotic precursor scout missions.
+Outreach activities based on the space-suit theme are also being developed to inspire a new generation of students to pursue science, technology, engineering and mathematics (STEM) in their college education and future careers.